brodaclop/metatholm/src/lib/lore/action/close-in_en.md

 ## Action Points

-How many action points this action costs depends on three factors: the **speed** of the weapon, the difficulty of the combat skill used and the skill level of the user.
+How many action points this action costs depends on two factors: the **speed** of the weapon and the skill level of the user.

 `ActionPointCalculator`